hotosm/mspray-osm/README.md

-# mspray-osm
+# omk-osm-prepper

-Instructions and scripts to download and process OSM files for mSpray.
+Instructions and scripts to download and process OSM files for OpenMapKit deployments.
+This is a simple script that ingests a shapefile to produce a smaller, reduced OSM files for loading onto OpenMapKit.

 ### Inputs: